|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed April 28, 1942

-According to S/Ldr.
-John Jackson's flight log, he did not fly that day.
+This P-40 did not fly an interception mission later that day.
+According to Squadron Leader John F. Jackson flight log, he did not fly that day.
 The Operations Record Book No. 75 Squadron incorrectly states "S/Ldr.
-Jackson" led an intercept mission, but this was in fact his brother F/Lt Leslie "Les" D. Jackson piloting P-40E Kittyhawk A29-9.
+Jackson" led an intercept mission, but in fact was his brother, F/Lt Leslie "Les" D. Jackson who led the interception piloting P-40E Kittyhawk A29-9.

-a rudder pedal was recovered for the museum, including machine guns, engine and cockpit
+During the 1970s, William Champan recovered a rudder pedal was recovered for the Air Museum, including one of the .50 caliber machine guns, engine and cockpit pieces from a 10' deep crater caused by the crash.

 During 2005, other relics including the landing gear legs and a machine gun were recovered to a small museum at Schwimmer Drome (14 Mile, Laloki).

-Note: other sources incorrectly list this P-40's tail code as "H".
+Other sources incorrectly list this Kittyhawk with tail code "H" [sic].

 S/Ldr John Jackson Flight Log – 5 April 1942